SOFTS-London cocoa turns lower after setting new 46-year high

 COFFEE

-* Coffee trading in Vietnam remained sluggish this week as the markets took a hit due to the months-long scarcity of beans, while activities were muted in Indonesia due to a holiday, traders said on Thursday.
+* Coffee trading in Vietnam remained sluggish this week as the markets took a hit due to the months-long scarcity of beans, while activities were muted in Indonesia due to a holiday.

+* Citi analysts see an opportunity of gains in an investment strategy with coffee futures that includes buying arabica and selling robusta.

 SUGAR